tunguski/elm-server/README.md

-# Simple web server using Elm
+# Simple web server using Elm 0.17

 ## Usage

+Install node dependencies

+    npm install

+Run server

     ./run.sh

-What does it do?
+## What does it do?

-* build server side application
+* builds server side application
-* start node server for request forwarding to Elm code
+* starts node server for request forwarding to Elm code

-## Features
+## Interesting features

-* Server side http request for additional data.
-Response is provided after collecting this additional data.
+* Server is able to process additional http requests (and generally all ```Tasks```) asynchronously before generating response.
-* Capable of serving many clients concurrently
+* Capable of serving many clients concurrently.